-Vocabulary Rocking horse, spinning top, yoyo, old, old fashioned, material, plastic, wooden, train, doll house, past, present, grand parent, great grand parent, metal, decades, new, similar, different.
+Vocabular Rocking horse, spinning top, yoyo, old, old fashioned, material, plastic, wooden, train, doll house, past, present, grand parent, great grand parent, metal, decades, new, similar, different.
 Thomas Farriner, London, Capital city, Fire, Spread, Samuel Peeps, Past, leather buckets, bakers, River Thames, Pudding Lane, Monument, Tower of London, emergency, disaster, wooden houses.
-Year 2 Explorer, Atlantic Ocean, captain's log, mast, sailing ship, journey, sail, compass, sailor, expedition, captain, explore, Christopher Columbus, Matthew Henson, Artic Term Autumn Spring Summer Deliberate Practice (Skills) Use common words and phrases relating to the passing Identify similarities and differences between ways of lif Sequence events in chronological order.
-Ask and answer questions, choosing and using parts of and understand key features of events.
-Know some ways in which we can find out about the pafirst hand accounts, newspapers, articles, museums, re They should use a wide vocabulary of everyday historic They should know where the people and events they st fe in different periods. stories and other sources to show that they know ast, documents, stories, letters, pictures, photographs, cordings etc cal terms.
-Deliberate practise vocabulary: Long ago, in the past, year, old, new, modern, year, similar, different, first hand, second hand, before, yesterday, years ago, decade, century, living memory.
-History Knowledge Assessment questions: Whitley - History of our locality Assessment questions Can children explain how places change over time and give examples?
+Explorer, Atlantic Ocean, captain's log, mast, sailing ship, journey, sail, compass, sailor, expedition, captain, explore, Christopher Columbus, Matthew Henson, Artic Year 2 Term Autumn Spring Summer (Skills) Ask and answer questions, choosing and using parts of stories and other sources to show t and understand key features of events.
+Know some ways in which we can find out about the past, documents, stories, letters, picting first hand accounts, newspapers, articles, museums, recordings etc Long ago, in the past, year, old, new, modern, year, similar, different, first hand, second hand, before, yesterday, years ago, decade, century, living memory.
+Whitley - History of our locality Land Ahoy - Titanic Beach Combers History Knowledge Assessment questions: Assessment questions Can children explain how places change over time and give examples?
 Can children talk about ASDA and the sites previous use?
+Know that Whitley had a zoo, mill, chapel and a manor house?
+Know that the zoo was owned by the Chipperfield circus family and ceased performing in 1990.
+Can children describe how circuses have changed?
 Children can discuss how things change?
 Can children name a famous person from the locality and why they are famous?
-Can children sequence events in time and use language that demonstrates their understanding of the passage of time? https://www.coventrytelegraph.net/lifestyle/nostalgia/gallery/look-14-photos-coventrys-long-15497077 Land Ahoy - Titanic Assessment Questions Can children sequence events leading up to and in the sinking of the titanic?
-Can children name the date that the Titanic sank Can children give the location of the sinking of the Titanic?
+Can children sequence events in time and use language that demonstrates their understanding of the passage of time?
+Can children sequence events leading and ending in the sinking of the titanic?
+Can children name the date that the Titsank?
+Can children give the location of the sin of the Titanic?
 Can children give some information about the passengers of the titanic?
-Can children compare the Titanic to modern day ships?
-Can children identify the cause of the Titanic sink Can children give reasons for the many deaths for the sinking of the titanic?
-Can children name some of the people who built made up the crew of the titanic?
-(Herbert Haddo Can children use a range of sources of informatic Can children place these time periods on a time- Can children use photographs to find out clues about what seaside holidays were like in the past?
+Can children compare the Titanic to moday ships?
+Can children identify the cause of the Tisinking?
+Can children give reasons for the many deaths following the sinking of the titanic.
+Can children name some of the people built or made up the crew of the titanic?
+(Herbert Haddock) Can children use a range of sources of information?
+Can children place these time periods of time-line? tanic nking out Can children use photographs to find out clues about what seaside holidays were like in the past?
 Can children order photographs chronologically?
 Do children know that seaside holidays have not always been popular?
 Do children know when seaside holidays started to become popular?
 Can children give reasons for why seaside holidays became popular in the 19th century?
 Can children describe some of the features of seaside holidays 100 years ago?
 Can children display knowledge of Victorian seaside holidays in a variety of ways?
 Can children identify ways in which holidays in the past and holidays today are similar?
+Can children identify ways in which holidays in the past and holidays today are different?